Niiikkkk/carla/Documentation.md

 2. This calls SetActorSemanticTag() placed in Simulator.h, which has a reference to a Client instance, and uses it to call SetActorSemanticTag() placed in Client.cpp
 3. The Client is used to communicate with the server through some “messages", in this case the Client sends a message containing: set_actor_semantic_tag, the actor ID and the new Tag.
 4. The Server (CarlaServer.cpp) has a binding between the message set_actor_semantic_tag and a function that calls SetSemanticTag placed in CarlaActor.cpp, which call SetActorTag in Tagger.cpp
+### Add a new python API function to retag the actor to the original semantic tag(s)
+Same as above, but the CarlaServer.cpp calls direction ATagger::TagActor()
 ### Adding a new semantic tag
 Work flow (the first four steps are the explained in the documentation https://carla.readthedocs.io/en/latest/tuto_D_create_semantic_tags/#1-create-the-tag-id):
 1. Add the tag to ObjectLabel.h